Patient's Query

 Welcome to icliniq.com.

-It appears you are having a condition called cryptorchidism in which one of the testes is not present in the scrotum.
-There could be one of the two possibilities, either your testis has not developed at all or it has developed normally but has failed to move into the scrotum.
-At your age, if your sexual desire is normal and your secondary sexual characteristics like facial hair, pubic hair growth is normal then your testosterone production is normal.
-Your reproductive ability will depend on the number of sperms produced by your normal testis.
-I would suggest you visit your local urologist for a complete evaluation and identify the type of cryptorchidism you have.
+It seems you may have a condition called cryptorchidism, where one of the testes is not present in the scrotum.
+There are two possible scenarios: either the testis has not developed at all, or it has developed normally but has not descended into the scrotum.
+Given your age, if your sexual desire and secondary sexual characteristics, such as facial and pubic hair growth, are normal, then your testosterone production is likely normal.
+Your reproductive capability will depend on the sperm production of your functioning testis.
+I recommend that you consult a local urologist for a thorough evaluation to determine the type of cryptorchidism you have.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!